-As the controller of its own water system, the University does not face the same problems faced by municipal water departments or private water companies that struggle with identifying methods of regulating and enforcing conservation.
-For example, if University vehicle washing is prohibited by the University, then vehicle washing does not occur.
+As the controller of its own water system, UConn does not face the same problems faced by municipal water departments or private water companies that struggle with identifying methods of regulating and enforcing conservation.
+For example, if vehicle washing is prohibited by UConn administration, then vehicle washing does not occur.